Industry-leading training in conducting accurate, legislation-compliant hearing tests on adults in the occupational and medical settings.

 Links to Australian state/territory health and safety regulatory bodies can be found here.

-The skills obtained from this course can be used in any occupational audiometry setting in the Australia and the Asia Pacific region.
+The skills obtained from this course can be used in any occupational audiometry setting in Australia (except WA) and the Asia Pacific region.

-The course presenter is Glenn Johnson, an Occupational Audiologist (hearing specialist) with over 20 years’ experience in clinical practice, hearing rehabilitation, teaching, management and consulting.
-Glenn is Director and Principal Audiologist of The Hearing Company, and during the last 15 years has designed and delivered training in occupational audiometry to over 1,000 students throughout Australia and beyond.
+The course presenter is Glenn Johnson, an Occupational Audiologist (hearing assessment specialist) with over 30 years’ experience in clinical practice, hearing rehabilitation, teaching, management and consulting.
+Glenn is Director and Principal Audiologist of The Hearing Company.
+During the last 15 years he has designed and delivered training in occupational audiometry to over 2,000 students throughout Australia and several other countries.

 Here’s what some of our previous students have said about the Occupational Audiometry Course:

-“The Occupational Audiometry Couse was fantastic.
+“The Occupational Audiometry Course was fantastic.
 Great mix of practical and theory with excellent coaching from lecturers.
-I now feel confident with all aspects of audiometric testing and reassured by my greater understanding of Australian Standards.
+I now feel confident with all aspects of audiometric testing and reassured by my greater understanding of the Australian Standard and Code of Practice.
 Overall an excellent course!
 Very enjoyable and informative.
 I would definitely recommend the course.
 Well done!”

-What do the feedback forms say?
-Course evaluations from hundreds of students reveals:
+What do the student feedback forms say?
+Course evaluations from hundreds of students reveal:

 A range of teaching methods are utilised during the course to assist students to learn the key skills, including hands on practice, written exercises, role plays, industry anecdotes, visual and auditory presentations, quizzes, demonstrations and “at-elbow” supervision.
 We also aim to engage and challenge, and many graduates find the course to be interesting (and even fun!).
 Our teachers certainly enjoy what they do, and this comes out in the teaching.